 Change paragraphs starting at P298 L27 as follow

+TDD SSW frames that are sent from the same transmit DMG antenna shall have the same TX Antenna ID subfield value.
 TDD SSW frames that are sent from the same transmit antenna sector shall have the same TX Sector ID

 subfield value.
 TDD SSW frames shall be transmitted at the same transmit power and shall not include BRP training fields.

-The initiator shall send TDD SSW frames through all the throughsectors indicated by the TX Sector ID values as indicted in the TXSectorIDList parameter of the MLME-TDD-BF-TRAINING.request primitive.
-Moreover, for each sector, the initiator shall send TDD SSW frames with the same TX Sector ID subfield for the number of times indicated in the SectorRepetitions parameterof the MLME-TDD-BF-TRAINING.request primitive
+The initiator shall send TDD SSW frames through all the DMG antennas and through all the sectors indicated by the TX antenna index and TX sector index values as indicted in the TXAntennaSectorIDList parameter of the MLME-TDD-BF-TRAINING.request primitive.
+Moreover, for each DMG antenna and for each sector, the initiator shall send TDD SSW frames with the same TX Antenna ID and TX Sector ID subfields for the number of times indicated in the NumOfTDDSlotPerTXSector parameter multiplied by the number of NumOfSSWPerTDDSlot parameter of the MLME-TDD-BF-TRAINING.request primitive.
+If the initiator transmits a TDD SSW Ack frame, the initiator shall send as many TDD SSW Ack frames as the number indicated in the NumOfAckPerTDDSlot parameter of the MLME-TDD-BF-TRAINING.request primitive.

+The Transmit Period subfield value within TDD SSW frames shall remain the same throughout a TDD beamforming training.
+If Transmit Period subfield is nonzero, the initiator shall transmit any two consecutive TDD SSW frames of the TDD beamforming training with the same Count Index value at the time offset equal to Transmit Period value.

 TDD SSW and TDD SSW Ack frames transmitted in the same TDD slot shall be be separated with SBIFS